 The Georgia Ports Authority reserves the right to control the loading, unloading and handling of all cargo on premises and facilities under its control.
 No others will be allowed to perform such handling without special permission from the Authority.
 If and when such permission is granted, the charges to be assessed are those published in this tariff, unless excepted bythe Authority.
 When another party is permitted to handle cargo,the Authority shall be paid by such party for use of its facilities and any equipment, labor, or materials provided at rate(s) to be named, depending upon commodity handled and conditions pertaining hereto.

 The Authority provides storage on its facilities only for the prompt assembly and distribution of waterborne cargoes.
-In that connection, the following free time is allowed on cargo imported or exported via its facilities.
+The following free time, which includes Saturdays, Sundays and holidays is allowed on breakbulk and roro cargo imported or exported via the Authority's facilities.

 Free time on export cargo will begin the first 7:00 AM after receipt.